ansible/dispatcherd/docs/config.md

 ##### With Environment variable

-Alternatively, the `DISPATCHER_CONFIG_FILE` environment variable can point to a file.
+Alternatively, the `DISPATCHERD_CONFIG_FILE` environment variable can point to a file.
 Example:

 ```
-DISPATCHER_CONFIG_FILE=dispatcher.yml dispatcherd
+DISPATCHERD_CONFIG_FILE=dispatcher.yml dispatcherd
 ```

 #### From a dictionary